What Is Intuitive?

 Introduce features based on what you already know:

 Incorporating features and functionality without considering how current knowledge will interact with target knowledge might be harmful.
 You may design a well-rounded product that fits seamlessly with what your customers already know if you consider current knowledge while adding features.

 For instance, mobile app designers should remember that phone users’ thumbs naturally gravitate to the top-left of the screen to find the back button.

-To understand intuitive definition better from a product management software perspective, let us look at a few examples.
+Let us look at a few examples to understand intuitive definition better from a product management software perspective.

-Spotify is the greatest streaming service with all of the bells and whistles.
+Spotify is the most effective streaming service with bells and whistles.
 Using this app, you can listen to music from any device, create playlists, follow musicians, and sync tracks for offline listening.

-Instagram is a simple app that allows you to capture and share your favorite moments worldwide.
+Instagram is a simple app that lets you capture and share your favorite moments worldwide.
 You have this app on your phone because it is now widely used in photography.
 The social media platform focusing on images, which Facebook owns, offers fantastic filters and interaction.

 A lack of intuitive functionality in your product can ruin the user experience.

 A user should be able to identify how a product works without much difficulty.
 Non-intuitive designs could put customers in impossible situations.